michaeljstutz/node-data-migrator/README.md

 **Returns**

-(Boolean|Error): Return true is sucessful or Error object if failure.
+(Boolean|Error): Return true is successful or Error object if failure.

 **Example**